GoogleChromeLabs/third-party-capital/README.md

 - **Google Analytics**: Off-load to a web worker
 - **Google Maps (Embed)**: Use the `loading` attribute to lazy load the embed
 - **YouTube Embed**: Use [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed)

+Although the details are still being finalized, only a select number of third-parties that meet certain usage criteria will be included.
+Please do not submit any requests to include new third-parties.

 ## Limitations